-These creeks were loaded with large grayling, the biggest I have ever caught and the pools were shared by many willing Dolly Varden.
+These waters have the biggest grayling I have ever caught, and the pools were shared by many willing Dolly Varden.
 Some days you could leave here with 40-50 fish per rod.

-I fished the Kvichak a few times in June which allowed for some really nice rainbows as well as the start of the sockeye salmon fishery.
+On the Alagnak River we got into many nice rainbows on streamers and mice.
+I also fished the Kvichak River a few times in June which allowed for some really nice rainbows as well as the start of the sockeye salmon fishery.